VarshaSustainaByte/Big-Data-Project-Flights-Prediction/README.md

 | **Spark MLlib**              | Machine learning library for regression model implementation |
 | **Python**                   | Scripting, data pipeline orchestration, and model evaluation |

+These tools were selected for their ability to handle massive datasets efficiently, support distributed computation, and deliver production-ready machine learning pipelines in the cloud.

+---

-## Data Processing & Feature Engineering
+## Data Processing & Feature Engineering at Scale

 - Removed irrelevant and duplicate columns such as `fareBasisCode` and `legId` to streamline data
 - Filtered routes to keep the top 50% by frequency, improving model focus and efficiency